harikvpy/nginx_mothership/README.md

    </body>
    </html>
    ```

-   If you got the above responses, congratulations.
-Your secure site is up and running!
+   You can also visit the URL from a browser.
+If the secure website was served, your secure site is up and running!